Simon Crafar

-Simon Crafar (born 15 January 1969 in Waiouru) is a New Zealand former Grand Prix and WSBK motorcycle road racer.
+Simon Crafar (born 15 January 1969 in Waiouru) is a former road racer of solo motorcycles from New Zealand, having competed at Grand Prix and World Superbike level.

+After riding, he worked as a television commentator and analyst and participated in rider safety.
+From the 2025 season, he will join the world championship race organisers as Chairman of the FIM MotoGP Stewards' Panel, overseeing two other Stewards and replacing outgoing Freddie Spencer.

 His racing career started in 1981 aboard a Suzuki TM75 in a local Junior Motocross Championship before eventually moving onto road racing in 1985.
 He won Malaysia's Superbike championship in 1991.
 In 1993 he raced a Harris machine in the 500 cc World Championship before joining the Suzuki factory racing team in the 250 class for the latter part of the season.
 He did not enjoy this, feeling he was too large for the bikes.

 World Superbike

-For 1994 he joined countryman Aaron Slight on a semi-works Rumi Honda RC45 in the Superbike World Championship.
+For 1994, Crafer joined countryman Aaron Slight on a semi-works Rumi Honda RC45 in the Superbike World Championship.
 After coming 5th overall in 1994, he started the 1995 season with Rumi Honda before replacing Doug Polen as the second factory rider alongside Aaron Slight, although they raced under different liveries.
 The bike gradually became more competitive, and Simon was strong in later part of 1995, coming 2nd in race 1 at Assen.
 He then spent 2 years with the Kawasaki racing team, scoring only one podium during the 1996 season finishing in 7th position.
-In 1997 he took two 2nd places and five 3rd places in addition to one Pole position and fastest lap to again finish 5th overall.
+In 1997, he took two 2nd places and five 3rd places in addition to one Pole position and fastest lap to again finish 5th overall.
 In total he scored 10 podiums - four 2nds and six 3rds but, no wins in the series.

-He returned to World Superbike for 2000 as a substitute rider for Aaron Slight for two rounds.
-In 2002 he raced in British Superbike for the Virgin Mobile Yamaha team, coming 8th overall with two 3rd place finishes.
+Crafer returned to World Superbike for 2000 as a substitute rider for Aaron Slight for two rounds.
+In 2002, he raced in British Superbike for the Virgin Mobile Yamaha team, coming 8th overall with two 3rd place finishes.
 He retired from motorcycle racing at the end of the 2002 season to spend more time with his wife and children and continues to live in Andorra to this date.